-The Legacy Symposium on May 6, 2020 will showcase student and faculty academic achievements!
+The virtual Legacy Symposium in March 2021 will showcase student and faculty academic achievements!
 This special day will provide a venue for everyone to celebrate and share scholarly accomplishments!

 - A variety of presentations: Research, Creative Projects, Service Trips, Internships, and more